giovannimota/giovannimota/README.md

 <h3>About</h3>

 - 💻 &nbsp; Working at Softable
-- 🎓 &nbsp; Studying Analysis and Systems Development.
+- 🎓 &nbsp; Graduated Analysis and Systems Development.
 - 🚀 &nbsp; Studying NextJS, React and React Native a lot

 <p align="left">